michaelw90/michaelw90.github.io/_posts/2020-04-21-thirty-things-at-thirty.md

 30. Santorini sunset

-In retrospect, looking at that list, a fair few are no longer possible as the opportunity simply doesn't exist anymore (eg. Wimbleno, Pride Events, Geneva Motorshow, F1 Race).
+In retrospect, looking at that list, a fair few are no longer possible as the opportunity simply doesn't exist anymore (eg. Wimbledon, Pride Events, Geneva Motorshow, F1 Race).

 Anyway, I'll work through as much of the list as possible ahead of the end of my 30s, and see what other things I can add on as well.